dlizcano/dlizcano.github.io/_posts/2025-10-10-Soundlevel-data-from-BirdNET-GO.md

 action:
   - service: shell_command.save_audio_data_csv
     data:
-      json_data: "{{ trigger.payload }}"
+      json_data:"{{ trigger.payload }}"

 ```
-Notice the `topic: birdnet-go/soundlevel` shold be the same topic you configure in BirdNET-GO.
+Notice the `topic: birdnet-go/soundlevel` should be the same topic you configure in BirdNET-GO.
+Also notice the last line is: json_data: "{{ trigger.payload }}"

-4. Restart Home Assistant
+- 4. Restart Home Assistant

 > Voila!!! you have a csv file that grows by twenty rows each minute.
 {: .notice--warning}